borkod/gcp-project-tooltip-extension/README.md

   - If you have Google Workspaces, you can make the Application Internal.
   - You will need to add `chromiumapp.org` to **Authorised domains**.
 If you don't, it will be automatically added during steps in the next section.
 - For scopes, you will need to add Cloud Resource Manager API `./auth/cloudplatformprojects.readonly`
-- In the **Test Users** page, you can add any users you wish to have access during testing.
+- In the **Test Users** page, you can add any users you wish to have access during testing

 ## OAuth Client ID Configuration